Is Relocation Right for You?

-Use local resources to help you decide whether a long-distance move will fit your lifestyle.
+Use local resources to decide if a long-distance move will fit your lifestyle.

 So you’ve had it with the big city and you’re ready for the country life.
 Or maybe working in Middle America has run its course and you want to try living on one of the coasts for a while.
-People decide to relocate for a variety of reasons, and work is usually right at the top of that list.
-But before you pack your bags and forward your mail, there are some things to consider.
+People decide to relocate for a variety of reasons, and work is usually one of them.
+But before you pack your bags and forward your mail, here are some things to consider.

-Many people get an idea in their head about a place that doesn’t reflect what life in that place is really like, says Jacob Young, an SEO specialist and online reputation manager for Young Social Media.
-Just because you once had a great vacation in southern California and fell in love with the San Diego Zoo doesn’t mean that everyone else at the zoo wasn’t miserable from battling the traffic.
+Many people get an idea in their head about a place that doesn’t reflect what life there is really like, says Jacob Young, an SEO specialist and online reputation manager for Young Social Media.
+Just because you had a great vacation in southern California and fell in love with the San Diego Zoo doesn’t mean you will also love battling the traffic there every day.

-“When you’re looking at the city you’re going to go to, you have to switch brains,” Young said.
+“When you’re looking at the city you’re thinking of moving to, you have to switch brains,” Young said.
 “Make sure you have the right frame of mind and don’t think about your memories from childhood.”
 The best way to assess what life in a new place would really be like is to “pseudolive” there, he said.
-There are plenty of resources online that can help you get a realistic picture of what life would be like in a new town — such as local news sites, realtors and chambers of commerce – but Google Earth probably provides the best actual picture of daily life.
-“I literally would go onto Google maps, take the street view and ‘walk’ from where I’d be living to where the job would be,” said Young, who moved from Los Angeles to Chicago last winter.
+There are plenty of resources online that can help you get a realistic picture of what life would be like in a new town — such as local news sites, realtors and chambers of commerce – but Google Earth probably provides the best picture of daily life.
+“I would go to Google maps, take the street view and ‘walk’ from where I’d be living to where the job would be,” said Young, who moved from Los Angeles to Chicago last winter.

 Relocating from the City of Angels to the Windy City could have been a shock to many professionals, but Young knew exactly what he was getting into – and he’s loving it.
 He recommends that jobseekers who are considering a move should do a virtual audit of the location and find the closest points of interest that fit their lifestyle.